Reneechang17/Netflix-CloudPipeline/README.md

     ```

 2. Unzip the folder and go inside folder, then create a dictionary named as data and prometheus, move all necessary files inside local bin.
-    - Also move the console libraries and prometheus.yml file from particular folder

     ```
     tar -xvf prometheus-2.47.1.linux-amd64.tar.gz
     cd prometheus-2.47.1.linux-amd64/